Jas-SinghFSU/auffir-old/readme.md

 - Create new cluster
 - Add user by going to the security tab with read and write privileges.
 - In the security tab > ip whitelist, add an IP address that can be used from anywhere
+- To connect to application, go to 'Overview' and click CONNECT to get the connection configuration string

 ## Contributing